pokt-network/pocket/persistence/docs/SAVEPOINTS_ROLLBACKS.md

 ### Savepoints

-A savepoint (also called checkpoints/snapshots, depending on the implementation) is either the beginning of a database transaction (or distributed transaction) or some artifact created right after a successful commit happened that allows recreating a perfect copy of the state at the time it was created.
+A savepoint is either the beginning of a database transaction (or distributed transaction) created right after a successful commit happened that allows recreating a perfect copy of the state at the time it was created.

+### Snapshots

+A snapshot is an artifact that encapsulates a savepoint.
+In V0 terms, it would be a shareable copy of the data directory.
+In V1 terms it's going to be a compressed archive that once decompressed and loaded into the node, it allows us to recover the state of the node at the height at which the snapshot was created.

 ### Rollbacks